hdr1001/B2B/README.md

 The script fetches a new token and, depending on the invocation, can:

 1. echo the API response to the terminal (set the 1st parameter to true),
-2. write the API reponse to a file (set the 2nd parameter to true),
+2. write the API response to a file (set the 2nd parameter to true),
 3. propagate the new token throughout the application (set the 3rd parameter to true),
 4. use either v2 or v3 of the endpoint.

-The run script in [package.json](https://bit.ly/3RlrYYu) makes sure that a valid token is available for scripts which will be run after this script.
+The run script in [package.json](https://bit.ly/3RlrYYu) makes sure that a valid token is available for any scripts which will be run after this script.

 ![npm run script dplAuthToken][def00016]